Constraining New Physics with Possible Dark Matter Signatures from a Global CKM Fit: Numerical Analysis and Results

-We point out the main results from the DM phenomenology in this section.
+Considering the facts discussed above, in the context of DM phenomenology, we presented the analysis in two segments for a better understanding : one when $M_s < 2 m_t$ and the other for $M_s \gtrsim 2 m_t$.
 We first begin by showing the allowed parameter space satisfying the relic data in presence of scalar couplings only i.e when $g_p = g_p^\prime = 0$ and $g_s, g_s^\prime \neq 0$ in the left plot of Fig~\ref{fig:gs-gsp}.
 The allowed values of $g_s$ can be inferred from the fit result of $C_T$ (with $C_p=0$) as tabulated in~\ref{tab:comb-NP-rslt}.
 For simplicity, we only consider the allowed solutions for $C_T$ that are positive in the $2\sigma$ range of the best fit estimate for the DM analysis.
 Therefore, we have $g_s = \sqrt{v^2 C_T}$ while $g_s^\prime$ is varied between $0-10$.
 Note the allowed value of $g_s$ is restricted to $\lsim 4$.
 In the left plot in Fig.~\ref{fig:gs-gsp}, we show the correlation between the two scalar couplings satisfying the relic abundance of dark matter of mass 200 GeV and mediator masses $300$, $500$ \& $1000$ GeV in dark magenta, dark blue and dark orange lines, respectively.
 However, we find that the scalar couplings required to satisfy the relic is ruled out from the spin-independent direct detection (SIDD) constraints from XENON-1T experiment \cite{XENON:2018voc}.
 The region allowed by the XENON data for the same DM and mediator masses as above are shown in lighter magenta, light blue and light orange respectively in the plot which are much away from the relic allowed curves.
 Hence, for all non-zero values of the scalar couplings $g_s, g_s^\prime$, the SIDD bound plays the most stringent role in constraining their upper limits.
 The same conclusion holds for values of DM masses other than $M_{\chi}=200$ GeV.
 Therefore, one can re-establish the fact that scalar portal DM candidates are not favoured by the data.